If you’ve been looking into literacy apps for your kid, chances are that you’ve heard of Learn with Homer!

 Children are presented with letters in the following way: “this is the letter ‘a’, it makes the ahh sound.”
 And now… Let’s practice!

-Another activity could be to repeat the specific sound after the cute red monkey that gives the instructions on the app.
+One activity on the Homer App can be to repeat a specific sound after the red monkey that gives the lessons on the app.

 Is Homer App Worth it or not?